andysign/ichain/README.md

 Due to extremly *high costs* for adding data intro the Blockchain trough [Smart Contracts](http://ethereum.org/greeter) etc, only **hashes** ( **[md5](http://www.freeformatter.com/message-digest.html) hashes** to be more exact ) of images will be saved into the main chain and possibly small thumbnails into the private blockchain.

+## Getting Started

+Download the project zip file or use git and install after installing all the prerequisities.

 ## Authors

 * **Andy B** - [Andysign](http://github.com/andysign)